pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 ```shell
 helm inspect values pingcap/tidb-lightning --version=${chart_version} > tidb-lightning-values.yaml
 ```

+If the target TiDB cluster has enabled TLS between components (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiKV Importer, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS between components.

+If the target TiDB cluster has enabled TLS for the MySQL client (`spec.tidb.tlsClient.enabled: true`), configure `tlsClient.enabled: true` in `values.yaml` to enable TiDB Lightning to connect to the TiDB server using TLS.

+To use different client certificates to connect to the TiDB server, refer to [Issue two sets of certificates for the TiDB cluster](enable-tls-for-mysql-client.md#issue-two-sets-of-certificates-for-the-tidb-cluster) to generate the client-side certificate for TiDB Lightning, and configure the corresponding Kubernetes secret object in `tlsCluster.tlsClientSecretName` in `values.yaml`.

+> **Note:**
+>
+> If TLS is enabled between components via `tlsCluster.enabled: true` but not enabled between TiDB Lightning and the TiDB server via `tlsClient.enabled: true`, you need to explicitly disable TLS between TiDB Lightning and the TiDB server in `config` in `values.yaml`:
+>
+> ```toml
+> [tidb]
+> tls="false"
+> ```

 TiDB Lightning Helm chart supports both local and remote data sources.